exsed86x/scpbot/installation.md

 how to get your token : https://www.youtube.com/watch?v=2Awn9hhgBa0

-After you just have to execute launch.bat
+After you just have to execute launch.bat3

+IF YOU HAVE A PROBLEM ADD ME ON DISCORD :  carti#1337